iter8-tools/iter8/mkdocs/docs/contributing/overview.md

 The best ways to reach us with a question when contributing is to ask on:

 * The original GitHub issue
-* `#development` channel in the [Iter8 slack workspace](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw)
+* `#development` channel in the [Iter8 Slack workspace](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw)
-* Bring your questions to [Iter8 meetings](#come-to-meetings)
+* Bring your questions to our [community meetings](#come-to-meetings)

 ## Pull Request Lifecycle

 * Your PR is associated with one (and infrequently, with more than one) [GitHub issue](https://github.com/iter8-tools/iter8/issues).
 You can start the submission of your PR as soon as this issue has been created.
 * Follow the [standard GitHub fork and pull request process](https://gist.github.com/Chaser324/ce0505fbed06b947d962) when creating and submitting your PR.
 * The associated GitHub issue might need to go through design discussions and may not be ready for development.
 Your PR might require new tests; these new or existing tests may not yet be running successfully.
 At this stage, [keep your PR as a draft](https://github.blog/2019-02-14-introducing-draft-pull-requests/), to signal that it is not yet ready for review.
 * Once design discussions are complete and tests pass, convert the draft PR into a regular PR to signal that it is ready for review.
-Additionally, post a message in the #development slack channel of the [Iter8 slack workspace](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) with a link to your PR.
+Additionally, post a message in the `#development` Slack channel of the [Iter8 Slack workspace](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) with a link to your PR.
 This will expedite the review.
 * You can expect an initial review within 1-2 days of submitting a PR, and follow up reviews (if any) to happen over 2-5 days.
-* Use the #development slack channel of [Iter8 slack workspace](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) to ping/bump when the pull request is ready for further review or if it appears stalled.
+* Use the `#development` Slack channel of [Iter8 Slack workspace](https://join.slack.com/t/iter8-tools/shared_invite/zt-awl2se8i-L0pZCpuHntpPejxzLicbmw) to ping/bump when the pull request is ready for further review or if it appears stalled.
 * Iter8 releases happen frequently.
 Once your PR is merged, you can expect your contribution to show up *live* in a short amount of time at https://iter8.tools.